Ballet in three acts

 Set in Spain during the occupation of Napoleon’s army, Paquita tells the story of the young gypsy girl, Paquita, who is unaware that she is really of noble birth and was abducted by gypsies when she was an infant.
 Paquita wins the love of the young French officer, Lucien d’Hervilly when she saves his life from the gypsy chief, Iñigo, who is hired by a Spanish governor to kill Lucien.
 Through a medallion that she has had all her life, Paquita finally discovers her true birth right and identity; she is in fact the cousin of Lucien and can marry him.

 Paquita was originally staged for the Paris Opera Ballet on the 1st April 1846 by French Ballet Master, Joseph Mazilier to the music of the French composer, Édouard Deldevez.
 The world première starred the legendary ballerina, Carlotta Grisi as Paquita and Lucien Petipa as Lucien d’Hervilly.
 The ballet was first staged in Russia on the 8th October [O.S.
-26th September] 1847 by Petipa and Pierre-Frédéric Malevergne for the Imperial Ballet of St Petersburg and was the first full-length work that Petipa ever staged.
+26th September] 1847 by Petipa and Pierre-Frédéric Malevergne for the Imperial Ballet of Saint Petersburg and was the first full-length work that Petipa ever staged.
 The first performance in Russia starred Petipa himself as Lucien d’Hervilly and the ballerina, Yelena Andreyanova in the title role.
 On the 9th January 1882 [O.S.
 27th December 1881], Petipa staged his definitive revival of Paquita for the Prima Ballerina, Ekaterina Vazem, with the great Premier Danseur Noble, Pavel Gerdt as Lucien d’Hervilly.

 Paquita was notated in the Stepanov-notation method in 1904 during rehearsals in which Petipa was coaching Anna Pavlova in the title role.
 The notations are part of the Sergeyev Collection, which is housed at Harvard University.